 We find that companies who initiate corporate gifting programs for employees and clients tend to keep the program going year after year.
 Why?
 Because it works.
 However, sending the same gift annually can get stale.
 Try to change it up over time.

 Many companies have corporate gifting policies which outline what employees can give and receive as business gifts.
 Cash or cash equivalents like are typically not allowable under most gifting policies.
 Gifts containing food or branded keepsakes are normally allowed.
 Government and financial institutions tend to have the strictest gifting policies.

 Waiting Until Last Minute

 You should provide yourself ample time to compile your list of gift recipients, ensure you have proper address information and make sure you haven’t forgotten anyone.
-Waiting until to Dec 15th to send out 300 Holiday gifts is a recipe for disaster.
-For sizable gifting campaign, you’ll want to start at least 45 days from the expected delivery date.
+Waiting until December 15th to send out 300 Holiday gifts is a recipe for disaster.
+For a sizable gifting campaign, you’ll want to start at least 45 days from the expected delivery date.

 Not Setting a Budget

-Like any purchase, you should outline a budget for any business gifting program.
+Like any purchase, you should outline a budget.
 Aside from the actual gift, you’ll need to consider costs for personalization, customization and shipping.